nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Clear all exisiting data in the application
    1. Test case: `clear`<br>
       Expected: All data is cleared from the application.
-Status message shows the number of contacts, tasks and deadlines cleared.
+Status message shows the number of contacts and tasks cleared.

 ### Saving data